Mental Health Facilities York County, ME

 Maine Behavioral Healthcare Sherry Sabo Center

-Maine Behavioral Healthcare Sherry Sabo Center is a mental health treatment center in York County, ME, located at 2 Springbrook Drive, 4005 zip code area.
+Maine Behavioral Healthcare Sherry Sabo Center is a mental health treatment clinic in York County, Maine, located at 2 Springbrook Drive, 4005 zip code.
 Maine Behavioral Healthcare Sherry Sabo Center provides telemedicine/telehealth and outpatient treatment.
-Maine Behavioral Healthcare Sherry Sabo Center offers group therapy, behavior modification and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
-Maine Behavioral Healthcare Sherry Sabo Center also supports people with serious mental illness, people requiring dual diagnosis treatment and people with trauma.
-Additional services at Maine Behavioral Healthcare Sherry Sabo Center consist of family psychoeducation, court-ordered outpatient treatment and case management.
+Maine Behavioral Healthcare Sherry Sabo Center provides integrated dual diagnosis disorder treatment, psychotropic medication and dialectical behavior therapy to young adults, adults and children / adolescents.
+Maine Behavioral Healthcare Sherry Sabo Center also supports people requiring dual diagnosis treatment, people with trauma and people with serious mental illness.
+Additional services provided by Maine Behavioral Healthcare Sherry Sabo Center consist of case management, suicide prevention services and mentoring/peer support/consumer-run services.

 Learn More